Work accident: Determining liability

 Depending on the circumstances of a workplace accident, several different parties may be held liable.
 These may include the employer, employees, property owner, manufacturer, or other third parties.
 For example, if it can be proven that an employer was negligent by allowing unsafe working conditions to persist, they may be held responsible for any resulting accidents or injuries.
+But most of the time employers enjoy impunity.
+In France they don't go to jail even when they are convicted of Negligent homicide, 75% of them got suspended prison terms and only 1.6% actually go to jail.
+This can be explained by the system for compensating workplace accidents and occupational diseases that exist in this country, which make individual responsibility less important since damages are compensated by the collective.